Georgia Workers Compensation Death Benefits

 During these difficult times, you can depend on The Law Offices of Nathaniel F. Hansford, LLC for the caring, compassionate, and highly capable representation you need to navigate the workers’ comp process and secure the benefits you and your loved ones need.

 Our founder and managing partner Mr. Hansford has been named to Georgia Super Lawyers® Rising Stars for 5 consecutive years – an achievement held by fewer than 2.5 percent of attorneys in the entire state.
-When you choose to work with our team, you can trust that your case is in good hands.
+When you choose to work with our Georgia workers compensation death benefits Attorney, you can trust that your case is in good hands.

 Georgia’s workers’ compensation act allows families to receive benefits when their loved one dies in a work-related accident.
 Death benefits are also available in the event when a worker dies as a result of occupational illness.

-Here are a few details about Georgia’s workers’ comp death benefits:
+Here are a few details about Georgia’s workers’ compensation death benefits:

 - In order to recover benefits, it must be shown that the death results in the course of employment – the same standard for any workers’ compensation claim.
 In cases where the reason of death is unknown, it will be presumed that it occurred in the course of employment if the employee was located where they would have likely been performing work duties.